Private Property Complaints and Code Enforcement Services

 Progressive Enforcement

-Code Enforcement Services uses progressive enforcement to follow up on complaints.
-Property Owners are notified through the U.S. Postal Service.
-Note: All notices are allotted 5 consecutive days mailing time plus business days (Monday – Friday) are added based on notice type e.g. 5 days mailing + 30-day notice.
+Code Enforcement Services follows a step-by-step process to handle complaints.
+Property owners are notified by mail through the U.S. Postal Service.
+Please note: All notices include 5 mailing days plus additional business days (Monday – Friday), depending on the type of notice (e.g., 5 days mailing + 30-day notice).

 Courtesy Notice

-Initial reports of minor property violations are sent a Courtesy Notice that describes the alleged violation.
-No inspection of the property is conducted.
-The property owner has (21) days to respond to the notice and may certify that the violations are unfounded or have been corrected by returning the Property Owner Certification form with photographs.
-By signing the Owner Certification form, the owner also agrees to maintain the property in the future without additional notices.
-If another complaint is received regarding the same or similar violation and it is verified through inspection by a Building Inspector an immediate fee assessment will be charged and a Notice of Violation will be issued.
-Additional fees will be assessed if the violation is uncorrected at the end of the 30-day deadline (see Notice of Violation).
+When a minor property violation is first reported, we send a Courtesy Notice.
+No inspection is done at this stage.
+The property owner has 21 days to respond by sending back a Property Owner Certification form with photos showing that the violations are either incorrect or fixed.
+By signing the form, the owner also agrees to keep the property in good condition.
+If another complaint comes in for the same violation, and it is confirmed by a Building Inspector, the owner will be charged a fee, and a Notice of Violation will be issued.
+Additional fees will be charged if the violation isn't fixed after 30 days (see Notice of Violation).

 Stop Work Order